< Browse to Previous Essay | Browse to Next Essay >

 In Dobie’s nine years with the Purple and Gold, his teams outscored opponents 1,930 to 118, and recorded 42 shutouts.
 They threw the ball only a half-dozen times a game, but would instead focus on smash runs.
 Dobie demanded precision, and would often spend an entire practice devoted to running the same play -- over and over again, until choreographed into perfection.

-Among his noted players was QB William “Wee” Coyle, a four-year starter who also lettered in baseball and track.
+Among his noted players was QB William "Wee" Coyle (1888-1977), a four-year starter who also lettered in baseball and track.
 He is honored in the University Hall of Fame in all three sports.
-He became a successful lawyer after graduation and served as Washington state Attorney General from 1921-1925.
-Coyle never lost a game, and yet in 1974 as an old man recalled the words Dobie had for him his senior year.
-The “encouragement” came at the end of a Friday night strategy meeting, in a tiny room filled with smoke and his gruff coach peering across at him with his trademark tombstone glare.
-“Coyle, you’re a rotten quarterback and if I didn’t have so many cripples you’d be sitting on the bench.
-You’ve played your last two games like a man devoid of brains.”
+He became a successful lawyer after graduation and served as Washington's lieutenant governor from 1921 to 1925.
+Coyle never lost a game at UW, and yet in 1974 as an old man recalled the words Dobie had for him his senior year.
+The "encouragement" came at the end of a Friday night strategy meeting, in a tiny room filled with smoke and his gruff coach peering across at him with his trademark tombstone glare.
+"Coyle, you're a rotten quarterback and if I didn't have so many cripples you'd be sitting on the bench.
+You've played your last two games like a man devoid of brains."
 Contrast this with Wee Coyle’s assessment of Coach Dobie upon the coach’s departure from Washington in December 1916: “The man who is about to leave our midst has developed more character, more manhood, than any member of the faculty, except our beloved Professor Meany.”

 Coyle’s career record as a starter was 26-0-1.